 - Read the facility use policies below.

-- Determine if you have access to our data FTP server – each lab has a login.
+- Determine if you have access to our data FTP server – logins are assigned by lab/PI.
 If not, please contact the CAT Facility staff to get one set up.

 - The data FTP server can be accessed using the link in the upper right menu at the very top of this website.